JetBrains/guide/sites/pycharm-guide/tutorials/cloud-code-pycharm/prerequisites/index.md

 ![screen8](./images/screen8.png)

-If you are not aware of how to create a new project in Google Cloud, then it’s quite simple.
+If you don’t know how to create a new project in Google Cloud, it’s quite simple.

 Goto - [https://cloud.google.com/console](https://cloud.google.com/console)

 ![gcp_new_project1](./images/gcp_new_project1.png)

-Click on the hamburger icon and hover over to Dashboard
+Click on the hamburger icon and hover over the Dashboard.

 ![gcp_new_project2](./images/gcp_new_project_2.png)